johnpuddephatt/happen/_posts/2017-08-03-how-best-to-use-your-team-on-camera.md

 ---

 Considering casting your team in a marketing video?
-Here is how to get the best out of your staff in front of camera.
+Here is how to get the best out of your staff in front of the camera.

 We’ve made quite a few films recently featuring our clients.
 It can be very effective but also challenging and it might not be right for every video.
 Here then is what you should keep in mind when considering putting your staff in front of the camera.